epicsNSLS2-areaDetector/ADDriverTemplate/README.md

 Script | Description | Usage
 --------|------------------------|--------------
-update_names.py | A python script that updates occurances of the driver name | python3 update_names.py -n $NAME add_pv.py | A python script that adds boilerplate code for new PVs to the driver | python3 add_pv.py -n $PV_NAME -t $PV_TYPE -d $PV_DTYPE
-initDriver.sh | A bash script that runs the update_names script and inits git version control | ./initDriver.sh $NAME
+update_names.py | A python script that updates occurances of the driver name | Used through `initDriver.py`.
+To run by itself, run `initDriver.py` with the -o flag. add_pv.py | A python script that adds boilerplate code for new PVs to the driver | python3 add_pv.py -n $PV_NAME -t $PV_TYPE -d $PV_DTYPE initDriver.py | A python script that runs the update_names script and inits git version control | ./initDriver.py -n $NAME -s $SHORT_HAND_NAME

-To fully automate the initial setup, you may run the `initDriver.sh` script (requires bash > 4.0).
+To fully automate the initial setup, you may run the `initDriver.py` script.
 This will run the `update_names.py` script, and initialize a git repo, and make an initial commit.
 You will need to add a remote repository in order to be able to push the git changes however, and a global git config is required for the git commands to function correctly.

-Alternatively, you may run the `update_names.py` script by itself, which will update all occurances of the driver name in the template to a name of your choosing.
+Alternatively, running `initDriver.py` with the `-o` flag will only run update_names.py by itself, and update occurrances of the driver name as specified.

-Also, make sure to replace this README.md file with one that explains how to use your new driver!
+Also, make sure to replace this README.md file with one that explains how to use your new driver (this is done automatically by `initDriver.py`)

 ### Using add_pv.py